sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 ---
-That's the end of this lab.
+That's the end of this exercise.

 You now know how to make changes to your code and test the results.
 Next you will connect the vote application to a database.